Crews battle growing wildfire near homes in California

 Standing in the ashes of his house on Friday, Dan Pritchett told KNBC-TV that he and his brother stayed until a wall of flames roared near.

-“I turned to him and said, ‘Let’s go,'” Pritchett said. “(There were) 100-foot flames right on the crest of the hill, right in front of me.”
+“I turned to him and said, ‘Let’s go,’ ” Pritchett said. “(There were) 100-foot flames right on the crest of the hill, right in front of me.”

 No more homes were torched on Friday but some 20,000 people remained under evacuation orders.

-Gusty winds continued to drive the flames but were expected to ease off overnight before blowing up again Saturday afternoon.
+Gusty winds continued to drive the flames, but they were expected to ease off overnight before blowing up again Saturday afternoon.

 Forrest Clark, 51, made several outbursts, claiming his life was being threatened and said the arson charge against him was a lie.
 A court commissioner ordered his bail to remain at $1 million.